fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Everything needs a clearly designated leader
 - It is important where the limits of decision-making authority are for lower levels
-- Relevant information for strategic situational awareness neds to be passed up and down the chain, especially when something critical changes
+- Relevant information for strategic situational awareness needs to be passed up and down the chain, especially when something critical changes
 - Leaders need to be free to move wherever they are most needed